Tesla Model S running costs

 Tesla recommends that the Model S be serviced every 12 months or 12,500 miles, whichever comes first.
 Tesla offers three and four-year maintenance plans for its vehicles, covering consumables such as wiper blades and brake fluid.
 These plans should help keep costs more transparent and manageable in the long run.

 As an electric car, the Tesla Model S emits no CO2 emissions at all.
-Ordinarily, this would exempt it from road tax, but given that its list price is above £40,000, it costs £310 to tax annually for the first five years of its life.
+Ordinarily, this would exempt it from road tax, but given that its list price is above £40,000, it costs £310 to tax annually for five years from the second tax year.
 After that, you won’t need to pay road tax on it.

 The Model S incurs a Benefit-In-Kind rate of 16% for the 2019/20 financial year, dropping to 0% in 2020/21.

 As is the case with any electric car, the question of how much the Model S will depreciate is a case of who to believe.
 One well respected price guide suggests the Model S will be worth around half of its original value after three years of ownership from new.

 Depending on trim level, the Jaguar I-Pace is expected to retain between 50% and 55% of its original value, although its price range is smaller than that of the Model S.